isshannn/workshop/week_06/README.md

 5. [X] Return an entire set of week
 6. [X] Use Pandas DataFrame in bhave_data_helper
 7. [X] Fetch csv_files for an entire week and save them in a SINGLE place.
+8. [X] Sort out EQ series from the merged csv DataFrame
+9. [X] Insert individual row into new sorted DataFrame
+10. [X] Make csv file for each symbol for in the sorted DataFrame
+11. [X] test_weekly_csv :: in test_nearest_day :: coming Sunday input
+        - Modify code to calculate the coming Sunday in the future date
+        - Expect False as return
+12. [X] Make a function to manipulate dataframe for a comapany's weekly bhav_data
+13. [ ] Error Handling for each function in weekly_csv.
+14. [ ] file.groupby[OPEN],groupby[Close]
+15. [ ] First open and last close.

 ## Comments on code